SageHack/hacklair/content/howto/linux.md

 ## Ubuntu

 The easiest way to learn is to install [Ubuntu for desktop](http://www.ubuntu.com/download/desktop).
 LTS stand for Long Term Support.
-It’s more stable so that’s what you want to startied.
+It’s more stable so that’s what you want to started.

 ### The terminal

-This is where Linux hold all it’s power.
+This is where Linux hold it’s power.
 Your first step should be to learn how to install/remove software with it.
 There’s nothing like installing your favorite software without going through a clumsy wizard and tons of legal user agreements.

-Always use the terminal when you can.
+Use the terminal whenever you can.

 # Going further

 ## Debian

-When you feel you’re good with Ubuntu you’ll want to consider learning [Debian](http://debian.org).
+Once you know how to use Ubuntu properly you’ll want to consider learning [Debian](http://debian.org).
 Ubuntu is based on Debian so you won’t get lost.
-Debian doesn’t come with all the garbage and dubious “free software” most dislikes.
-It’s packed with only the most well know and reliable free software.

-It’s going to require a bit of configuration to get it working to your taste.
+It can require a bit of configuration to get it working to your taste.
 But that’s what Linux is about, freedom.

 ### Why learning Debian is so important

-It’s used by a lot of activists, hackers and free software devs.
-It’s super powerful, lightweight, customizable, reliable and totally free, like in freedom, which make it really secure.
+It’s used by activists, hackers, free software developers, anarchists and freedom fighters.
+It’s super powerful, lightweight, customizable, reliable and totally free, like in freedom.
+It’s packed with the most well known and reliable free software, which make it super secure.

-A lot of other important Linux distribution use Debian as a base.
+Also, Linux distribution you’ll need are based on Debian.

 # Other distros

 Once you’re good at Debian you’ll want to take a look at Tails and Kali Linux.
 [Tails](https://tails.boum.org/) an amnesic system set for anonymity and security.
-[Kali Linux](https://en.wikipedia.org/wiki/Kali_Linux) is the hacker stuff.
+[Kali Linux](https://en.wikipedia.org/wiki/Kali_Linux) is the hacker stuff and [Steam OS](http://store.steampowered.com/steamos) is the gamer stuff.